ibm-cloud-docs/log-analysis/kube_reset_ingestion.md

     ```
     {: codeblock}

-4. Remove the LogDNA agent on every worker(node) of your Kubernetes cluster.
-The LogDNA agent is responsible for collecting and forwarding your logs.
+4. Remove the logging agent on every worker(node) of your Kubernetes cluster.
+The logging agent is responsible for collecting and forwarding your logs.
 Run the following command:

     ```
     kubectl delete daemonset logdna-agent -n ibm-observe
     ```
     {: codeblock}

-5. Verify that the LogDNA agent is deleted successfully.
+5. Verify that the logging agent is deleted successfully.
 Run the following command:

     ```
     kubectl get pods -n ibm-observe